crytic/fuzz-utils/CONTRIBUTING.md

 ## Development Environment

-Test-generator currently runs requires at least Python3.8 so make sure you have a sufficiently up-to-date installation by running `python --version`.
+`test-generator` currently runs requires at least Python3.8 so make sure you have a sufficiently up-to-date installation by running `python --version`.
 We recommend [pyenv](https://github.com/pyenv/pyenv) to manage python versions.

 To start working on modifications to test-generator locally, run:
 ```bash